 These things are all locally produced in Oaxaca.
 I’d recommend eating them any time of year but particularly during Dia de los Muertos.

 One of the best things about celebrating Day of the Dead in Oaxaca is the bread and chocolate festival that takes place.
-I stopped every day for a chilli or cardamom hot chocolate on my way into the city.
+I can’t recommend the chilli and cardamom hot chocolates enough!
+Find the stands on Calle Macedonia across from Punto Paz cafe.

 What else to eat in Oaxaca

 - Mole!
 Both Oaxaca and Puebla claim to have invented this rich sauce and I can confirm it’s delicious in both places.
-Mole poblano is made with chocolate and chilli, best served over chicken enchiladas.
+There are famously seven moles of Oaxaca, but my favorite is mole poblano, made with chocolate, chilli and many other ingredients, best served over chicken enchiladas.
 Try it at Mercado 20 de Noviembre market.

 - Atole – this warming corn-based drink will warm you up when visiting the graveyards.